SURFBOARDS FOR BEGINNERS

 To make sure that you buy the right surfboard: talk to a couple of different surf shop owners or local surfboard shapers, and be honest about your goals and current skill set.
 Renting a board (or borrowing from a friend) is also a good way of finding out if the board is right for you.

-To get a guide on what is the right amount of volume for your next surfboard, check this surfboard volume calculator at FireWire.
+To get a guide on what is the right amount of volume for your next surfboard, check this chart

 At Swell, we have a large variety of surfboards, so Swell clients can change boards during their stay and experience the different feel of each surfboard.